-One example: a quarter-mile-long container ship, built in China, made news last December with its initial visits to the ports of Los Angeles and Oakland
+One example: a quarter-mile-long container ship, built in China, made news last December with its initial visits to the ports of Los Angeles and Oakland (shown above).

-Today’s news focuses on the robot vehicles that move the containers from the dock to the trucks (after the computerized cranes unload the containers
+Today’s news focuses on the robot vehicles that move the containers from the dock to the trucks (after the computerized cranes unload the containers from the ships).

 Imagine a ginormous automated fork-lift that carries 40-foot containers around the dock and loads them on the back of trucks.
 It’s hard to tell the scale without any humans in the photo below.